CBK (AM)

-CBK is a Canadian public radio station, licensed to Watrous, Saskatchewan.
-It broadcasts the CBC Radio One network on an assigned frequency of 540 kHz to most of southern and central Saskatchewan.
+CBK (540 kHz) is a Canadian public radio station licensed to Watrous, Saskatchewan.
+It broadcasts the CBC Radio One network as a Class A clear-channel AM station powered at 50,000 watts around the clock from a non-directional antenna near Watrous.

 Its studios are located at the CBC's broadcast centre at 2440 Broad Street in Regina, with an additional bureau in the Saskatoon Co-op building on 4th Avenue South in Saskatoon.
 The Regina facility also houses CBK-FM and CBKT-DT.
+In Regina, a nested rebroadcaster, CBKR-FM 102.5 MHz, simulcasts CBK for listeners who may have trouble receiving the 540 AM signal amid downtown office and apartment buildings.